Veering triangulations and the Thurston norm: homology to isotopy: Veering triangulations: background and preliminaries

 Note that for any $\wt \tau$-edge $e$ and for each fan of $e$, the coorientation on $\tau^{(2)}$ totally orders the $\wt\tau$-faces incident to $e$ belonging to $\wt \tau$-tetrahedra in the fan.
-A normal curve $\gamma$ is a \textbf{stable loop} (\textbf{unstable loop}) if a lift $\wt \gamma$ to $\wt M$ has the following property: at each $\wt \tau$-edge $e$ intersected by $\gamma$, $\gamma$ passes from a non-topmost (bottommost) face incident to $e$ to a topmost (non-bottommost) one.
+A normal curve $\gamma$ is a \textbf{stable loop} if a lift $\wt \gamma$ to $\wt M^\circ$ has the following property: at each $\wt \tau$-edge $e$ intersected by $\gamma$, $\gamma$ passes from a non-topmost face incident to $e$ to a topmost one (recall $\gamma$ is oriented).
+Similarly, $\gamma$ is an \textbf{unstable loop} if a lift $\wt \gamma$ to $\wt M^\circ$ has the property that at each $\wt \tau$-edge $e$ intersected by $\gamma$, $\gamma$ passes from a bottommost face incident to $e$ to a non-topmost one.
 These curves were first studied in \cite{Lan19}.
-Let $\gamma$ be a stable (unstable) loop and $\wt \gamma$ its lift to $\wt M^\circ$.
-We say $\gamma$ is \textbf{shallow} if, whenever $\wt\gamma$ traverses a $\wt \tau$ edge, it passes from a second-topmost (bottommost) $\wt\tau$-face to a topmost (second-bottommost) $\wt\tau$-face.